chaos-lang/chaos-lang.org/website/docs/api.md

 `enum Type { K_BOOL, K_NUMBER, K_STRING, K_ANY, K_LIST, K_DICT, K_VOID };`

 `Type` enumerator is quite simple.
-It symbolizes the types of variables that the Chaos Interpreter can understand.
+It symbolizes the types of variables that the Chaos language can understand.

 `K_BOOL` means [**Boolean**](04_primitive-data-types.md#boolean),